Fincer/network_namespaces/README.md

 # Set network namespaces automatically

-This repository is intended to ease use of isolated network namespaces with Linux desktop applications.
+This repository is intended to ease use of isolated network namespaces with Linux desktop and shell applications.
 The repository offers several scripts and files which

 - automate network namespace creation for you

-  - iptables-based firewall rules are automatically configured for network namespaces
+  - iptables-based firewall rules are automatically configured for your network namespaces

+    - restarting `iptables` Systemd service unit should preserve your network namespace rules when unit `override.conf` is applied

+      - NOTE: you should configure contents `/usr/local/bin/iptables-netns` to match configuration in your `/etc/network-namespaces.d/netns_init.sh` file

-  - you can re-apply network namespace configuration, too
+  - you can re-apply network namespace configuration by re-executing `/etc/network-namespaces.d/netns_init.sh`

-- provide launch script `netns_exec` which enforces application to run in selected network namespace
+- provide launch script `netns_exec` which enforces an application to run in the selected network namespace

 - `ps` and `kill` command wrappers (`psns` and `killns`, respectively) for checking and killing applications running in a specific network namespace

-For automation and auto-deployment of desired network namespaces during system boot, I prefer [rc-local systemd wrapper](https://aur.archlinux.org/packages/rc-local).
+For automation and auto-deployment of network namespaces during system boot, I prefer [rc-local Systemd wrapper](https://aur.archlinux.org/packages/rc-local).

 # Deployment

-- Deploy repository snippet files using the directory hierarchy shown here
+- You should deploy repository snippet files using the directory hierarchy shown here

+- `bash`, `iptables` and `sudo` are required

-- The functionality depends on `iptables`, `sudo`. `rc.local` is preferred, too
+  - `rc.local` is optional but preferred for full automation

-- Set executable bit for files in `usr/local/bin/` and `etc/network-namespaces.d/netns_init.sh`
+- You should set executable bit (`chmod +x`) for files in `usr/local/bin/` and `etc/network-namespaces.d/netns_init.sh`

 # Examples